- Academic Affairs

 A "no-cost extension" means that the project end date is extended (changed to a later date) but no additional funds are added by the sponsor to cover the extension period.
 Funds remaining from the current year must be available to cover project costs during the extension period.
 Work with your SPA team to request an extension.

-Request a no-cost extension three to four weeks before the award expiration date, and even longer if sponsor approval of the extension is required.
+Timing: Request a no-cost extension three to four weeks before the award expiration date.
+Make the request earlier if sponsor approval of the extension is required.
 Award terms usually state whether or not sponsor prior approval is required for a no-cost extension or for modification of an agreement.

-- Clinical study agreements: Many CSAs do not include an end date.
+- Clinical study agreements: Many clinical study agreements do not include an end date.
 The project period is set up in eUMB Financials based on the estimated project dates in the routed proposal.
 If the award has no specified Term or end date, then the project dates can be extended while the study is active, with internal approval.
 Use the No-cost Extension Request Form.
 Submit the signed request to your SPA team